wrenndering/casperjs/README.md

 ## How do I run the monitor?

-From inside the client folder:
+From inside the test folder:

 casperjs test --ssl-protocol=tlsv1 --xunit=log.xml main.js